California Dream Application

-Students who live in California and meet the eligibility requirements of Assembly Bill (AB) 540 or AB 2000, as well as students who have a U Visa or TPS status, can use the California Dream Act Application (CADAA)
+Students who live in California and meet the eligibility requirements of AB 540 (non-resident exemption under Assembly Bill 540) or AB 2000 and students who have a U Visa or Temporary Protected Status (TPS) can file the California Dream Act Application (CADAA).

-- Earned a high school diploma, General Educational Development (GED) certificate or passed the California High School Proficiency Exam (CHSPE).
+- Received a GED or passed the California High School Proficiency Exam;

 To be considered for the California Dream Act, you must complete and submit a California Dream Act Application each year that you attend college.
-Complete and submit the Dream Act Application by the priority deadline of March 2 each year.
-Processing time is 2 weeks.
+Complete and submit the California Dream Act Application by the priority deadline of March 2nd each year.
+Processing time is approximately two weeks.

-Don't forget to include the Gavilan School Code on the application: 001202
+- Be sure to include the Gavilan School Code (001202) on the application.

 What Happens Next?